23/glue/README.md

 # Events
 The other core concept for interaction between different parts of the application is events.
 All modules can invoke their own events and listen to those of others.
 Similarly, templates can invoke events of their own.

-An event listener can have any name, but for clarify it's usually nice to namespace it a bit.
+An event listener can have any name, but for clarity it's usually nice to namespace it a bit.
 For example, we could fire an event every time a title is updated:

     Player.setter('info', function(i){
         $this.info = i;